Rim-El-Ballouli/Rim-El-Ballouli.github.io/collections/_experience/instructor.md

 end_date: November 2015
 ---

-<li>Taught technical course material and underlying theory for the courses: introduction
-to programming (CMPS 200, laboratory), and computers and programming (CMPS 209, laboratory)</li>
+- Taught technical course material and underlying theory for the courses: introduction to programming (CMPS 200, laboratory), and computers and programming (CMPS 209, laboratory)